Skip to main content

 There's a lot to unpack here; let's look at it piece by piece.
 In IOTA Move, there is no 'compiler version' defined within the module itself, like in Solidity.

-A module is defined (exampletoken) as part of the examples package (modules always reside in packages; a package can have one or more modules in one file or spread out over several files).
+A module (exampletoken) is defined as part of the examples package (modules always reside in packages; a package can have one or more modules in one file or spread out over several files).
 Within the module, we first alias the functionality we wish to use from other modules with use.
 If you don't do this, you would have to explicitly call other modules through their full package path, which would be very verbose and cumbersome.
-We import an option module from the std package and some modules from the iota package.
+We import an option module from the std package and some modules from the iota package, the 'std::option' module is implicitly imported in every module, and you don't need to add an import.
 The std and iota names are actually mappings as well to other modules defined in the Move.toml file of the package as described in the documentation.

 After the aliases, we see an empty struct defined: